etan-s/lift/README.md

 ## Lift - A Ghost Theme

-Lift is designed and developed by [Theme Index](https://themeindex.io).
+Lift is designed and developed by [Refueled](https://refueled.net).

 Lift is a minimal portfolio theme for Ghost.